fate-srd/book-of-hanz-content/BookOfHanz2021.md

 First is setting generation.
 I’m a big fan of “Places and Faces”, and setting up immediate/impending issues.
 One thing I’ve found with more narrative games like Fate is that they work best if there’s something that demands immediate attention, so I try to make sure there’s at least one current issue.

 I do setting generation first, as it helps give the players something to latch onto for character creation.
 I also try to be very permissive at this stage there’s no game, so it makes no real sense to veto anything, unless it just goes utterly contrary to the game pitch—someone wanting to be a space alien in a fantasy game, for instance.
-Of course, sometimes that can be worked into something that makes sense—see Warforged in Eberron, for instance Even in cases where there’s an established setting, most of setting generation makes sense, there’s just a few more defined fences that already exist.
+Of course, sometimes that can be worked into something that makes sense—see Warforged in Eberron, for instance.
+Even in cases where there’s an established setting, most of setting generation makes sense, there’s just a few more defined fences that already exist.
 But in no published setting is every tavern, every organization, and every city mapped out to the degree that players can’t add their own stuff to it, even without contradicting canon.

 As part of this, I’ll expand on the faces/places created, and use those to collaboratively world-build.
 Often, a single place/face will suggest something larger about the world, so I’ll drill down on that.
 If organizations or governments are suggested, I’ll guide the group into fleshing those out.